Sienci-Labs/Resources/laserbeam/lb-software/ytsb-lb-offsets-in-gsender.md

 </ul>
 <img class="aligncenter wp-image-6321" src="https://resources.sienci.com/wp-content/uploads/2024/02/Picture30.jpg" alt="" width="498" height="304" />
 <ul>
-  <li>Now, with these values, you can follow the exact process outlined in the <a href="https://docs.google.com/document/d/1AK6WDXGKIaXLF9BnPrC9DGTp7ixYU0RZ8C9DoWu9Jnk/edit#heading=h.6fm31wtsking"><i>“Offset Tables”</i></a> section.
+  <li>Now, with these values, you can follow the exact process outlined in the <a href="https://docs.google.com/document/d/1AK6WDXGKIaXLF9BnPrC9DGTp7ixYU0RZ8C9DoWu9Jnk/edit#heading=h.6fm31wtsking"><i>"Offset Tables"</i></a> section.
 Begin by returning to spindle mode.
-Then hit <b><i>“Go to zero”</i></b> to return to the origin point.</li>
+Then hit <b><i>"Go to zero"</i></b> to return to the origin point.</li>
 </ul>
 <img class="aligncenter wp-image-6353" src="https://resources.sienci.com/wp-content/uploads/2024/02/Picture31-1.jpg" alt="" width="546" height="364" />
 <ul>
   <li>Open the settings and go to the Spindle/Laser section to enter the offset values you acquired through the trial and error firing process.
 Remember to ensure you apply the right directions to each coordinate.
 Save these values, and return to the visualizer.
-After this, enter into laser mode and hit the <b><i>“Go to zero”</i></b> button for proper alignment. </li>
+After this, enter into laser mode and hit the <b><i>"Go to zero"</i></b> button for proper alignment. </li>
 </ul>
 &nbsp;